SolaceLabs/pubsubplus-cf-dev/README.md

 Each of the following requirements for tools and software products needs to be satisfied.

-A key goal is to keep what is installed directly on your host computer to a minimum, while containing everying else inside VMs.
+A key goal is to keep what is installed directly on your host computer to a minimum, while containing everything else inside VMs.
 With this approach we keep a high level of containment within VMs and isolation from the host system.

 At the end you will have these VMs:

-* cli-tools for providing a reliable environment to run the scripts of this project.
+* cli-tools to provide a reliable environment to run the scripts of this project.
- - 1GB of ram or less, just enough to run some scripts.
-You can adjust ram in [config.yml](cli-tools/config.yml)
+ - Tested with 512mb of ram, just enough to run some scripts.
+ - You may wish to increase the ram if you want to test applications from this VM.
+The setting for ram is in [config.yml](cli-tools/config.yml).
-* PCF Dev for hosting the solace service broker and applications
+* PCF Dev for hosting the solace service broker and your applications.
- - Size to your liking, defaults of PCF are ok, you can make it bigger if you want larger space for your apps.
+ - Tested with 4GB, but you may size to suite your needs for hosting for your apps.
-* BOSH-lite for hosting VMRs
+* BOSH-lite for hosting VMRs.
- - Size as recommended below to fit the VMRs
+ - Size as recommended below to fit the VMRs.

+### Requirements Step 0 - Internet Access

+While there may be no need for internet access once the setup is completed, it is certainly required during the setup.
+All the steps during the setup will access the internet to download and install correctly.

-### Common tools
+### Requirements Step 1 - Common tools

 Directly on your computer, you need to: